mindspore-lab/mindone/examples/stable_diffusion_xl/docs/config_guide.md

 By default, SDXL uses DDPM for training.
 It can be changed to the EDM-style training by configuring the `denoiser` and other related parameters of the training.

-We have provided a EDM-style-training yaml configuration file, in which parameters `denoiser_config` its associated `weighting_config,` and `scaling_config` are modified to support EDM training.
+We have provided an EDM-style-training yaml configuration file, in which parameters `denoiser_config` its associated `weighting_config,` and `scaling_config` are modified to support EDM training.
 You can refer to the following case to make it effective.

 ```shell
 python train.py \